Localized prostate cancer

 Depending on the situation, you can choose one of the following options:

 • Active surveillance: The prostate is checked at regular intervals.
-The cancer is treated only if the tumor starts growing.
-This strategy is an option for what is known as "low-risk" prostate cancer.
-It is based on the fact that low-risk prostate cancer usually grows very slowly or doesn't grow at all.
-This type of cancer often doesn't progress even years after it was diagnosed.
-The advantage: Many men can avoid the side effects of treatment.
+The cancer is treated only if the tumor starts growing or is causing problems.
+This strategy is suitable for low-risk prostate cancer – cancer that mostly grows very slowly or not at all.
+Often the cancer hasn't spread even years after .
+The advantage of this strategy: Many men can avoid the side effects of treatment.
 The disadvantage: If the cancer does progress, that is sometimes discovered too late.
 Many men find the checks to be distressing as well.
+Active monitoring of low-risk prostate cancer is recommended by the medical associations in Germany.

 • External radiotherapy: The cancer is exposed to radiation from outside of the body (through the skin) in order to destroy the cancer cells.
 The most common side effects include erection problems and bowel trouble such as diarrhea, unintentional bowel movements and blood in the stool (poo).

 • Internal radiotherapy (brachytherapy): The cancer is exposed to radiation from slightly radioactive "seeds" that are implanted inside the body.
 The side effects of brachytherapy are similar to those of external radiotherapy.
 Bowel problems are a little less common.
-There may also be problems with urination (peeing) in the first 1 to 2 years.
+There may also be problems with urination (peeing) in the first one to two years.

 • Removal of the prostate gland (prostatectomy): The prostate and cancer are surgically removed.
 Common side effects include urinary , erection problems and impotence.

-If the prostate cancer has reached a more advanced stage, there are several kinds of hormonal treatments and chemotherapies that aim to slow its growth.
+If the prostate cancer has reached a more advanced stage, then several kinds of hormonal treatments and chemotherapies are considered.
+There are also radioactive drugs that slow the growth of the cancer.
+Various treatments can be combined.

 Further information